-It is important that the personal information you provide to us be accurate, complete and up-to-date.
+It is important that the personal information you provide to us is accurate, complete and up to date.
 If any of your personal information changes during the course of our engagement, please inform us so that we can make any necessary changes.

 Your rights to access your personal information are not absolute.
 We may deny you access to your personal information when:

-If we deny your request for access to your personal information, we will explain the reason for such denial.
+If we deny your request for access to your personal information, we will provide the reason for such denial.

 If you apply to SkyLaw for employment, we may consider your personal information as part of our review process.
 We normally retain information from candidates after a decision has been made, unless you ask us not to retain the information.
 If you accept an offer of employment with SkyLaw, your personal information will be retained in accordance with our privacy procedures for employee records and applicable law.

-We may monitor traffic patterns, website usage and related site information on our website in order to optimize our web service.
-We may provide aggregated information to third parties, but these statistics do not include any personal information.
+We may monitor traffic patterns, website usage, and related site information on our website, as well as responses and click-through activity on our publications, in order to optimize our web service and communications.
+We may provide aggregated information to third parties from time to time.

-If you have any questions, wish to access or make changes to your personal information, or if you would like to withdraw your consent from our use and disclosure of your personal information, please contact either Kevin West or Lisa Silver Slayter or write to us at the following address:
+If you have any questions, wish to request access to or make changes to your personal information, or if you would like to withdraw your consent from our use and disclosure of your personal information, please write to us at the following address: